DebugSteven/ghc-compiler-errors/PITCHME.md

 ```

 Note:
-We can fix the error we got by moving module to the
+We can fix the error we got by moving module above
-top of the file before our imports and functions.
+the import in our file.
 Let's reload to see our next error.

 +++